PhewaleZ/Cisco-Packet-Tracer-Projects/Packet-Tracer-Projects/Router-on-a-stick-project/README.md

 A centralized Email Server was configured using the custom domain:`@enterprise.net`

+The screenshot below is an image of the configuration of the Email service
 ![Email Server Configuration](screenshots/email-server-config.png)

-In my project the PC names `John's PC` has sent an email which has been successfully received by jessica on her pc, `Jessica's PC`
+In my project the PC named `John's PC` has sent an email which has been successfully received by jessica on her pc, `Jessica's PC`

 ![Successful Email Communication](screenshots/email-test.png)